 Sinus Perforation and Infection

-When an infection is still draining through a sinus perforation, the infection must be removed first.
+The infection must be removed first when an infection is still draining through a sinus perforation.
 Otherwise, closing the perforation will trap the infection and cause it to spread.

 Persistent Pressure with Sinus Infection